Skip to Main Content

 • Heart rate, physical activity, and sleep as tracked by wearable devices

-The diverse database, which is a part of the Precision Medicine Initiative, is intended to inform studies on a multitude of heath conditions.
+The diverse database, which is a part of the Precision Medicine Initiative, is intended to inform studies on a multitude of health conditions.

 What is Precision Medicine